Testing Diagnostics#

 local_cache:

-- /scratch/$USER/.esgf # Personal downloads go here
+- /scratch/$USER/.esgf # New downloads land here

-See the intake-esgf documentation for more configuration options.
+See the intake-esgf documentation for more options.

 Running Test Cases#